fornwall/rust-static-builder/README.md

 - openssl
 - zlib

-Note that if the built executable needs certificates for OpenSSL [a base image containing /cacert.pem](scratch-with-certificates/Dockerfile) can be used:
+Note that if the projects needs certificates for OpenSSL a [base image containing /cacert.pem](scratch-with-certificates/Dockerfile) can be used:

 ```dockerfile
 FROM fredrikfornwall/scratch-with-certificates